hpi-swa-teaching/GameMecha/source/GM-DemoGame.package/GMDemoGameEntity.class/README.md

-This is the abstract superclass for all demoGameEntities.
+A GMDemoGameEntity is the abstract subclass for all demoGameEntities.
 It provides a common interface and thus helps to avoid bugs and code duplication.